 Here is the Gist of this INSERM research.

-Postoperative cognitive dysfunction, or POCD, could be associated with dementia several years later.
+- Postoperative cognitive dysfunction, or POCD, could be associated with dementia several years later.
 POCD is a common complication in elderly patients after major surgery.
 It has been proposed that there is an association between POCD and the development of dementia due to a common pathological mechanism through the amyloid β peptide.
-Several experimental studies suggest that some anaesthetics could promote inflammation of neural tissues leading to POCD and/or Alzheimer's disease (AD) precursors including β-amyloid plaques and neurofibrillary tangles.
-But it remains uncertain whether POCD can be a precursor of dementia.

-In this new study, the researchers analysed the risk of dementia associated with anaesthesia within a prospective population-based cohort of elderly patients (aged 65 years and over).
+- The researchers analysed the risk of dementia associated with anesthesia within a prospective population-based cohort of elderly patients (aged 65 years and over).
 The team used data from the Three-City study, designed to assess the risk of dementia and cognitive decline due to vascular risk factors.
 Between 1999 and 2001, the 3C study included 9294 community-dwelling French people aged 65 years and over in three French cities (Bordeaux, Dijon and Montpellier).

-Participants aged 65 years and over were interviewed at baseline and subsequently 2, 4, 7 and 10 years after.
+- Participants aged 65 years and over were interviewed at baseline and subsequently 2, 4, 7 and 10 years after.
 Each examination included a complete cognitive evaluation with systematic screening of dementia.
-From the 2-year follow-up, 7008 non-demented participants were asked at each follow-up whether they have had a history of anaesthesia (general anaesthesia (GA) or local/locoregional anaesthesia (LRA)) since the last follow-up.
 The data were adjusted to take account of potential confounders such as socioeconomic status and comorbidities.

 There is a second issue that can cause confusion.
 The issue